heroicyang/Backbone.Schema/README.md

 The plugin prevents setting `undefined` values, instead of this it assigns a default value or `null` for regular properties, `{}` for models and `[]` for collections and arrays.

 ## Changelog
+### 0.4.9
+  - Fixed issue with nested models and collections

 ### 0.4.8
   - `Backbone.Schema` could be extended